apify/actor-whitepaper/pages/KEY_VALUE_STORE_SCHEMA.md

                     "summary": { "type": "string" },
                     "totalResults": { "type": "number" }
                 }
-            } // alternatively "schema": "./report-schema.json" can be used
+            } // alternatively "jsonSchema": "./report-schema.json" can be used
         }
     }
 }